Reviewed by Lauren Guilbeault

 Dealing With Passive Aggression

-Passive aggression can sign multiple mental disorders, but it is not regarded as a distinct mental health disorder.
-Someone with this behavior will be unable to create and sustain healthy relationships and may have work issues.
+Passive aggression can arise from multiple mental disorders, but it is not regarded as a distinct mental health disorder.
+Someone with this behavior may be unable to create and sustain healthy relationships and may have work issues as well.
 However, there are techniques to manage passive-aggressive behavior to not have adverse effects on the person’s quality of life.

-Learning about ways to deal with passive aggression and help for your relationships would help if you consult a licensed mental health professional.
-They will have a better understanding of the relationships and present the best action plan.
+Learning about ways to deal with passive aggression can come through consultation with a licensed mental health professional.
+They will gain a thorough understanding of you and your relationship(s) and present the best plan of action.

 Treatment For Passive Aggression

 If an underlying health condition is the cause of passive-aggressive behavior, the person needs to receive treatment for the condition first.
-The behavior should get better after treatment.
+The behavior should improvewith treatment.

 You may also get a referral to a therapist or other mental health expert for counseling.
 A therapist can help you discover signs of passive aggression and help you learn to manage the behavior.
 They can also help control the anger, resentment, or low self-esteem problems that contribute to passive-aggressive behavior.
 They may provide effective tips for coping with the situation, including assessing situations objectively and healthily solving problems.